Early Childhood II (Pre-Kinder / Kinder) and Early Childhood III (Prep)

 Section Leader: Teacher Christian Miranda

 TOLIS has four classes that comprise middle and high school.
 Starting in grade 8, TOLIS has specialist teachers for Science, Math, History and English.
 Students in grades 6-8 wear turquoise shirts; grades 9-12 wear navy shirts.
 Section C students have classes until 3:20 pm.

 - Juniors I: ages 11-12 (Grades 6-7)

 - Juniors II: ages 12-14 (Grades 8-9)

 Students from JRS to SRS attend school from 7:50 am-3:10 pm.
 They receive six learning periods per day, with 20-minute recess and a 40-minute lunch break.
 All students receive art, music, PE, swimming, Mandarin, and technology.
-From JRS I – SRs, students receive one hour of Civics taught in Spanish, and four hours in Spanish.
+From JRS I – SRs, students receive two hour of Humanities (Social Studies & Civics) taught in Spanish, and three hours in Spanish.

 JRII and SR students receive up to 6 hours of electives that cover a range of subject matter and skills, from cinema studies and independent living to business and sailing.
 Art as an elective allows for specialization in film, Art and Design, theater, dance among other areas.